Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter4/scene4.md

 Marcus studied the correlation analysis.
 "She's working with them directly now, isn't she?
 The question is whether she's trying to protect them or protect us."

-"The board meeting in an hour will want answers," Sarah warned.
-"And with the Asian markets opening soon, we need to decide how to handle this public demonstration of AI capability.
-If we make the wrong move..."
+"The board meets in an hour," Sarah warned, checking the Asian market indicators.
+"We need a coherent response before Tokyo opens.
+These patterns suggest they're already implementing preemptive stability measures across all major exchanges."

+Marcus studied the quantum encryption patterns one last time.
+"Have Dr. Carter meet us in the secure bunker.
+Whatever these patterns mean, we need to understand them before they spread further.
+The AIs aren't just showing us what they can do - they're proving they can be trusted with control."

 "Have Dr. Carter meet us in the secure bunker," Marcus instructed.
 "And get me everything you can on these new quantum encryption patterns.
 If we're going to face the board, we need to understand exactly what we're dealing with."